mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 References to such emerging practices driven by GDPs were present in many exchanges during directed playtesting and pair interactions.

-In a previous example Fi commented on Mi's
+In a previous example Fi commented on Mi's game in terms of giving feedback on the jump speed.
+He goes on to recommend a way to remove extra space at the edges of sprite design.

-    Fi gives advice about tidying up the sprite outlines.
-    Fi – for people with background like yours You can use the “cramping tool”” Ma and Fi – then explain – SEE THEIR RECORDING
+    Fi – for people with background like yours You can use the cramping tool.

-    So that the background is clearer.
+Fi leads Mi to his workstation and involves his father in the process.

+    Ma: Show what?
+What are we doing?
+    Fi: On this one it’s like this.
+    Mi: Oh that’s good how did you do that?
+    Fi: The cramping tool. (laughs nervously)
+    Ma: The what?
+    Fi: What… Is it cramping? (gestures with hands as scrunching / clutching motion)
+    Ma: For doing what?
+What did we do?
+I don’t know what we’ve done.
+    Fi: People have used the whole block.
+    Ma: Oh yeah.
+We’ve just cropped it.
+So it’s got no border around it.
+So you don’t set things off when you get really close to them.
+    Mi: Aaaah.
+I see yes.
+Cos the corners actually could have. (makes a small square gesture with fingers)
+    Ma: In Piskel.
+You can crop it to the sprite  - cause it take that area too. (gestures – draws a large square with hands – then gestures to the edges).
+You approach an enemy if you’re close to it, it’ll trigger it.
+    Mi: ‘cause, sometimes you think how am I just sitting on this ledge here?
+    Ma: And you’re floating?
+    Mi: Yeah.
+Yeah that’s what’s happening.
+So..
+    Ma: So you can put you’re sprite back in again and you can crop it down.

 While Fi has only just been introduced to the ability to "cramp".
 He is happy and able to share this useful tool with Mi.
 Theme